alexdarbyshire/alexdarbyshire.com/content/posts/scaling-github-actions-kubernetes-arc-deployment/index.md

 In the last three posts the deployment process has been via `docker build`, `docker push` and some `kubectl` commands.

-## What's the plan?
-- Install ARC using Helm
-- Connect ARC to GitHub
-- Create a pipeline

-Again, building from the previous post and [the resulting repo](https://github.com/alexdarbyshire/alexdarbyshire.com/tree/5f2c58ea37fb9a1cfc9c6e1eddb0c5d98e422b0d).
+We will be continuing on from the previous post and [the resulting repo](https://github.com/alexdarbyshire/alexdarbyshire.com/tree/5f2c58ea37fb9a1cfc9c6e1eddb0c5d98e422b0d).
 ## Example

 [Checkout the end result in GitHub](https://github.com/alexdarbyshire/alexdarbyshire.com/tree/0c8a34f289dd37da93c237be24cc82c3445b2dd2)